 “Change takes time,” says Stowell.

 But, the truth is it depends on the customer’s current system and processes.
 However, for each facility wanting to switch to a digital claims system, Compression Solutions provides one-on-one support from a key account manager to help streamline the process.

 “We walk them through how insurance claims are currently being done and usually everyone can see the inefficiencies,” says Stowell.
 “Then we will walk through the streamlined digital format and it’s clear that after the first investment of time, it’s so much easier than uploading or faxing information.”

 Why invest in digital claims

 Digital is the future of the modern surgery center.
 Submitting insurance claims digitally does save a substantial amount of time.
-However, it also make sure data and information input be accurate, increasing reimbursement rates and reducing the time from service to billing.
+However, it also makes sure data and information is accurate, increasing reimbursement rates and reducing the time from service to billing.